utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Convert a number to hex or binary

-Converts `3000` to hex, using base 2 instead of 16 would convert it to binary.
+The `formatBase()` function converts a number to hex or binary.
+The example below converts `3000` to hex.
+Using base 2 instead of 16 would convert `3000` to binary.

 ### FQL